Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 Relying on Rebar3
 -----------------

-Despite the kind support of the rebar3 authors and much time spent on its integration, sometimes our build based on it - for Myriad and the layers we built on top of it - is broken, or lagging behind our native one.
+Despite the kind support of the rebar3 authors and much time spent on its integration, sometimes our build based on it - for Myriad and the layers based on it - is broken, or lagging behind our native one.

 Ultimately we expect all pending issues to be solved (rebar3 is a neat tool), yet being able to switch back to another lighter, ad-hoc, more controlled build system is sometimes a relief - at least a welcome security.

-So most of the time one may choose between these two build machineries.
+So most of the time one could choose between these two build machineries.

+Nevertheless, as of end of 2020, after insisting a lot on using rebar3, we mainly switched back and relied on our own, native build system instead, so that we could concentrate on the code itself rather than on the build.

+Since then the rebar3 support remains as it is (a priori at least mostly functional); maybe in the future we will reintroduce it as a native, possibly main, build option - but not today.

 ..
   commented-out for the moment: